Electric Shavers: Ratings of Sources

 Editors of ConsumerReports.org rate nine electric shavers, including both foil and rotary models.
 Each model is scored on its shaving prowess, ease of cleaning, noise level and features, plus given an overall score that can be compared to similar shavers.

 TopTenReviews.com rates 11 electric razors on their shaving performance and considers other factors, such as ease of use and design.
-In a departure from what we often see at this site, testing is hands-on and well documented.
+Testing is hands-on and well documented.
 Issues, such as needing multiple passes or areas of the face that present particular challenges to a given razor, are noted.
-However, despite the current 2016 date on the report, several of the shavers listed are discontinued.

 The owner of this web site posts lengthy video reviews of a number of electric shavers on YouTube.
 Each model receives a thorough analysis and a brief test, usually on a couple days' worth of stubble.
 The author says he has a thick, quick-growing beard, and he occasionally produces video or text reviews that compare two models directly.

-Many of the electric shavers posted for sale on Walmart.com receive dozens of reviews, and some receive well more than 100.
+Many of the electric shavers posted for sale on Walmart.com receive dozens of reviews, and some receive hundreds or even more than a thousand.
 Many shavers with extensive feedback score similarly -- and many are well liked -- but a few edge ahead of the pack with stronger overall feedback.

 Like a few other retail sites that focus on consumer electronics, Newegg.com has added men's shavers to its repertoire.
-A healthy number of models garner 20 or more reviews; the most popular shavers have more than 50 user reviews.
+A healthy number of models garner dozens of reviews.
 Standout models have a rating of at least 4 out of 5 eggs after taking 20 or more user reviews into account.

 Target.com sells a decent collection of electric shavers, most of which receive at least a few user reviews.
 Feedback closely tracks what we see at other user review sites; those shavers with lots of reviews often score similarly, but a handful with substantial feedback (sometimes over 100 reviews) have somewhat higher scores.

 Techlicious.com editors research budget electric razors and test one model.
 A March 2015 update of this October 2013 article notes that the chosen razor continues to satisfy one year later.
 We appreciate that this review is hands-on, but the lack of testing of other shavers limits its usefulness.
-A similar article from the same time period (but not since updated) on the site also names the best electric shaver regardless of price, but also limits testing to one model.
+A similar article from the same time period (but not since updated) on the site also names the best electric shaver regardless of price, but also limits testing to one model, the Panasonic Arc5 ES-LV65-S.